NOAA-EPIC/EPIC-Documentation/landda/docs/UsersGuide/source/Container.rst

    export PYTHON=$PWD/singularity/bin/python

-#I think I can consolidate this stuff, but for now, this needs to be set as well

 .. code-block:: console

    export BUILDDIR=$PWD/singularity

-#Now you should be able to just submit the job and it will run through a cycle
+Submit the job using the ``sbatch`` command, and it will run through a cycle.

 .. code-block:: console

    sbatch submit_cycle.sh settings_cycle_test

 Shell into the singularity container by modifying the following command: